 - The Research Phase: Somebody on the other side of the world starts gathering mobile data on Sandy.
 They either purchase her data that has been stolen and put up for sale on the dark web, or they look at her public Facebook page.

-- The Impersonation Phase: The attacker calls her mobile phone carrier (AT&T, Verizon, Virgin, etc.) claiming to be Sandy and tells the customer support agent that she (Sandy) has lost her phone.
-The customer support agent asks a number of verification questions that includes email address (which the attacker bought online), her mother’s maiden name (which the attacker found on Facebook) and her address (which was also easily found online).
+- The Impersonation Phase: The attacker calls her mobile phone carrier (AT&T, Verizon, Virgin, etc.) claiming to be Sandy, and tells the customer support agent that she (Sandy) has lost her phone along with the SIM card.
+The customer support agent asks several verification questions that include their email address (which the attacker bought online), her mother’s maiden name (which the attacker found on Facebook), and her address (which was also easily found online).

-- The SWAP: Once convinced that the attacker is actually Sandy, the customer support agent moves the phone number from Sandy’s current phone to the attacker’s phone.
+- The SIM SWAP: Once convinced that the attacker is actually Sandy, the customer support agent for the mobile carrier moves the phone number from Sandy’s current phone SIM card to the attacker’s phone.
 Sandy’s phone can no longer send or receive phone calls and texts.

-- The ATTACK!
-Now that the attacker has control of Sandy’s phone number, they will go around to her bank, her email, her investment accounts and request an account reset.
-Many of these companies will verify using a text message code which is now being sent to the attacker’s phone.
+- The ATTACK: Now that the attacker has control of Sandy’s phone number, they will go around to her bank accounts, her email, and her social media accounts and other online accounts to request an account reset and gain access.
+Many of these companies will verify using a text message code which is now being sent to the attacker’s phone number instead of Sandy’s.

-Before Sandy even realizes that her phone no longer works, she has now lost access to her online accounts because of this SIM swap attack.
-And the attacker didn’t even need access to her physical SIM cards!
+Before Sandy even realizes that her phone can no longer make phone calls or send texts, she has now lost access to her online accounts because of this SIM swap fraud.
+And the attacker didn’t even need access to her physical SIM card in order to gain access to these accounts!

 What Makes SIM Swapping Dangerous?